 The MEPs and the Bee delegates convene at least once a year for a general strategy meeting in which the annual priority policy issues of the Group are established.
 The last Strategy meeting took place on 15 June 2015.

 Every GLOBE EU Bee Group event is piloted by at least one MEP office and one Bee delegate.
-Bees are welcome to organise themselves in ad-hoc task forces in order to contribute to the steering of the work.
+Bees are welcome to organize themselves in ad-hoc task forces in order to contribute to the steering of the work.

 The role of the Bees is three-fold: